Sancocho De Pollo (Puerto Rican Chicken Stew)

 Sancocho de Pollo | Delish D'Lites

 Like any good stew, what goes into varies and everyone has their own favorite recipes.
-However, what sets sancocho apart from any stew is that it includes Sofrito seasoning and is filled with a variety of tropical root varieties as a starch: green plantain, squash or pumpkin, and at least two of the following: potatoes, Caribbean sweet potatoes (batata and/or ñame), yautía (malanga) or yuca (cassava).
+However, what sets sancocho apart from any stew is that it includes Sofrito seasoning and is filled with a variety of tropical root varieties as a starch: green plantain, squash or pumpkin, and at least two of the following: potatoes, Caribbean sweet potatoes (batata and/or ñame), plantains (platanos), yautía (malanga) or yuca (cassava).
 Corn on the cob and carrots are a popular addition as well.
-For convenience, I buy frozen yautía, yuca and ñame already peeled and chopped at my local Latin market.
-Some supermarkets even sell bags of pre-chopped frozen sancocho veggies!
+For convenience, I buy frozen pre-chopped frozen sancocho veggies at my local Latin supermarket!
+Less prep and peeling?
+Yes, please!

 Sancocho de Pollo | Delish D'Lites